Steve Blackman: World Xtreme Wrestling (2004)

-Sporadic appearances (2007–2013)
+Sporadic appearances (2007–2024)

 Blackman returned to WWE for a single night on the Raw 15th Anniversary Special on December 10, 2007, taking part in a battle royal.
 He was eliminated by Flash Funk.

 In August 2010, Blackman was interviewed for regular WWE.com feature "Where Are They Now?", which features former superstars discussing their careers and current situations.
 Blackman recalled how he "loved doing hardcore matches" and that he had a "lot of good matches with Bob Holly, Kane, a bunch of those guys."
 On the subject of a return to the ring Blackman said: "Some days when I feel really good I get tempted" and "I miss being out there".

 In 2013, Blackman appeared on The JBL and Cole Show, a show on WWE's YouTube channel.

+In November 2024, Blackman appeared on From the WWE Vault on WWE's YouTube channel in which he introduced and discussed his SummerSlam 2000 match against Shane McMahon.

 Martial arts career

 Blackman opened a self-defense school in Harrisburg, Pennsylvania called BlackmanMMA in mid-2003, teaching jujitsu and wrestling.
 Blackman and MMA fighter (UFC Hall of Famer) and wrestler Ken Shamrock were brought in to help promote a clothing line for professional fighters, called Ground 'n' Pound gear (GnP).
 As of July 2006, Blackman has re-opened Steve Blackman's Fighting Systems, which features MMA classes.
-Blackman has hosted four MMA events in the Harrisburg, Pennsylvania starting in 2009 and the most recent being on November 20, 2010, at the Zembo Mosque.
+Blackman has hosted four MMA events in Harrisburg, Pennsylvania starting in 2009 and the most recent being on November 20, 2010, at the Zembo Mosque.
 The events are part of the Pennsylvania Fighting Championships (PFC).